Astronomical Clock, Česko - Things to Do in Astronomical Clock

 Getting Around

-Prague's efficient public transportation system includes metros, trams, and buses, with a unified ticket system costing €1.20 for 30 minutes or €3.20 for 24 hours.
-The compact historic center is best explored on foot, as most major attractions are within walking distance of each other.
-Trams are particularly scenic and useful for reaching areas like Prague Castle and Petřin Hill.
-Taxis and ride-sharing services are available but can be expensive, while bike rentals offer an alternative way to explore the city's parks and riverside paths.
+Prague's efficient public transportation system includes metros, trams, and buses, all operating on a unified ticket system with day passes costing €4.50.
+The historic city center is highly walkable, with most major attractions within a 20-minute walk of each other.
+Trams are particularly scenic and useful for reaching attractions like Prague Castle, while the metro efficiently connects outer districts.
+Taxis and ride-sharing services are available but often unnecessary in the compact historic center, where walking allows you to fully appreciate the architectural details and discover hidden courtyards and passages.

 Where to Stay